August 04, 2010

 For a preview of its capabilities, check out the product tour.

-With nearly 60 models in this release, Realized-app represents a relatively modest Rails app.
+With nearly 90 models in this release, Realized-app represents a relatively large Rails app.
 For those developers who would like to explore the app, you are welcome to sign up for free and try it.

 Squarespace has an extensive user manual.
 Beginning users can easily find a Getting Started section.
 A searchable set of how-to articles and FAQ answer questions from more experienced users.